-Information about currently approved programs of study and assessments is contained in Appendix A Approved programs of study and assessments for the purpose of endorsement for scheduled medicines.
+Information about currently approved programs of study and assessments is published on the Board's website.

-2 Use of scheduled medicines by optometrists
+2. Use of scheduled medicines by optometrists

-In all Australian states and territories, optometrists with general registration are permitted to obtain, have in their possession and use scheduled medicines in the course of their practice for diagnostic purposes (for example anaesthetic and mydriatic eye drops).
+In all Australian states and territories, optometrists with general registration are allowed to obtain, have in their possession and use scheduled medicines in the course of their practice for diagnostic purposes (for example anaesthetic and mydriatic eye drops).

-Appendix B of these guidelines lists the scheduled medicines approved by the Board for administration for diagnostic purposes by optometrists holding general registration.
-An endorsement is not required for an optometrist to use diagnostic medicines in the course of their practice.
+Appendix A of these guidelines lists the scheduled medicines approved by the Board for administration for diagnostic purposes by optometrists holding general registration.
+An endorsement is not needed for an optometrist to use diagnostic medicines in the course of their practice.